altherwy/IS4904/Lecture Three/Lecture Three.md

 Column(children: [Text('First Text'), Text('Second Text'), Text('Third Text')])
 ```
 ## Container
-*Container* is a widget that allows you to customize the appearance of other widgets.
-For example, you can add a gradient affect to a *Text* widget using *Container* widget,
+*Container* is a widget that allows you to encapsulate other widgets and customize their appearances.
+For example, you can add a gradient affect to a *Text* widget,,
 ```dart
 Container(
   decoration: BoxDecoration(